 Use this guide to establish strong roles and clear procedures to support health and safety in your workplace.

-What to expect when a health and safety inspector from the Ministry of Ministry of Labour, Training and Skills Development visits your workplace, their powers and what to do if you disagree with their decision.
+What to expect when a health and safety inspector from the Ministry of Ministry of Labour, Immigration, Training and Skills Development visits your workplace, their powers and what to do if you disagree with their decision.

 Learn how to be recognized as one of Ontario’s safe employers.